-FLNG and LPG assets are in many ways structurally similar to gas trading ships, although so far there are only a few in service.
-On the other hand, there are numerous projects in place that will increase the number of FLNG units sharply in the next few years, some based on conversions, others as new purpose-built units and possibly even novel designs such as catamaran and semi-submersible hubs.
+FLNG and LPG assets are in many ways structurally similar to gas trading ships although so far there are only a few in service.

+However, there are numerous projects in place that will increase the number of FLNG units sharply in the next few years, some based on conversions, others as new purpose-built units and possibly even novel designs such as catamaran and semisubmersible hubs.

-The environmental conditions and water depths in which they operate can also vary widely, creating some operational challenges,
+The environmental conditions and water depths in which they operate can also vary widely creating some operational challenges but generally the monitoring and maintenance of these assets should not pose too many difficulties for our industry bearing in mind the various innovative methods that are being introduced.